Linus Torvalds: Linux

 In 2024, amidst the Russian invasion of Ukraine, some developers were excluded from the list of Linux kernel maintainers, seemingly over being Russian or using Russian email addresses.
 Torvalds commented: "I'm Finnish.
-Did you think I'd be supporting Russian aggression?".
+Did you think I'd be supporting Russian aggression?"
 Some developers, along with a part of Linux users, noted the lack of public clarity about that move.
 Later Torvalds claimed that he acted according to government compliance requirements and due to legal issues around Russia.

 The Linus/Linux connection

-Initially, Torvalds wanted to call the kernel he developed Freax (a combination of "free", "freak", and the letter X to indicate that it was a Unix-like system), but his friend Ari Lemmke, who administered the FTP server where the kernel was first hosted, named Torvalds' directory linux.
+Initially, Torvalds wanted to call the kernel he developed Freax (a combination of "free", "freak", and the letter X to indicate that it was a Unix-like system), but his friend Ari Lemmke, who administered the FTP server where the kernel was first hosted, named Torvalds's directory linux.

 Authority and trademark

 As of 2006, approximately 2% of the Linux kernel was written by Torvalds.
 Despite the thousands who have contributed to it, his percentage is still one of the largest.
 However, he said in 2012 that his own personal contribution is now mostly merging code written by others, with little programming.
 He retains the highest authority to decide which new code is incorporated into the standard Linux kernel.

 Torvalds holds the Linux trademark and monitors its use, chiefly through the Linux Mark Institute.